erhant/ethernaut-evm-challenges/README.md

 > [!TIP]
 >
-> For my old write-ups see [here](https://dev.to/erhant/more-evm-puzzles-walkthrough-4lil).
+> For my write-ups see [here](https://dev.to/erhant/more-evm-puzzles-walkthrough-4lil).